-Triple cabin (2 available):

-two bunk beds and one sofa-bed, washbasin.
+Triple cabin (2 available): Two bunk beds and one sofa-bed, washbasin.
 Shared facilities.

-Twin share cabin (6 available):

-two bunk beds, washbasin.
+Twin share cabin (6 available): Two bunk beds, washbasin.
 Shared facilities.

-Twin semi-private cabin (12 available): one single bed and one sofa-bed.
+Twin semi-private cabin

+(12 available): One single bed and one sofa-bed.
 Facilities shared with one other cabin (the bathroom is in-between the two cabins - so you don't have to walk through a public area).

-Twin private cabin (18 available): two single beds.
+Twin private cabin

+(17 available): Two single beds.
 Private facilities.

-Twin private-plus cabin (1 available): two single beds, sofa.
+Twin private-plus cabin (1 available): Two single beds, sofa.
 Private facilities.

-Superior cabin (2 available): two single beds, sofa.
+Superior cabin (2 available): Two single beds, sofa.
 Private facilities.

-Shackleton Suite (5 available): very spacious with separate sleeping quarters, with one double bed and one sofabed.
+Shackleton Suite (5 available): Very spacious with separate sleeping quarters, with one double bed and one sofa-bed.
 Private facilities.

-One Ocean Suite (1 available):

-very spacious with separate sleeping quarters, with one double-bed and one sofa-bed.
+One Ocean Suite (1 available): Very spacious with separate sleeping quarters, with one double-bed and sofa-bed.
 Private facilities with a bathtub.
-This cabin's windows overlook the bow.
+This cabin has windows (which can be opened) overlooking the bow.